Interior shot of battery bank and charge controller wiring inside a camper van

 Solar System Sizing Strategy

-The Vansmith Standard: 300W Solar System Our standard system includes 300W of solar capacity, which provides adequate power for:
+The Vansmith Standard: 300W Solar System Our standard system has 300W of solar power, which gives enough power for:

 Upgrade Options: 5kWh and 10kWh Systems For higher power demands including: